Joshi004/algorithmic_trade_server/README.md

  For The migrations to run make sure you have MySQL setup on your local
      Required version - Ver 8.0.32

 ---

-To Install MySQL on MAC you can use brew
+To Install MySQL on MAC you can use brew.
     brew update
     brew install mysql@8.0.32
     After the installation is complete, you can start the MySQL service: